The message from the Prime Minister could not be clearer, the UK Government is committed to leaving the EU on 31 October deal or no deal.

 If there is a no deal overnight, some UK chemicals companies will no longer be legally able to export many of the substances that they produce if the right registration processes have not taken place.
 However, companies importing chemicals will have a 120 day grace period.
 UK firms that have registered with European Chemicals Agency (ECHA) will see that appointment automatically kick in, providing some continuity for exports.

 When the UK leaves the EU the UK’s Health and Safety Executive (HSE) will take over functions currently provided by the ECHA.
-The HSE has provided detailed guidance on how companies should prepare for a no deal exit, which can be found here.
+The HSE has provided detailed guidance on how companies should prepare for a no deal exit, which can be found here, while the UK Government has also provided complientary guidance here.

-The CBI has provided further advice urging large companies, to continue work with SMEs in their supply chains to ensure all necessary steps are taken in order to minimise overall disruption.
+The CBI has also urged that large companies to work closely with SMEs in their chemical supply chains to ensure all necessary steps are taken in order to minimise disruption.

 The overall economic impact: If the UK is to leave the EU without a deal there is likely to be a significant shock to the UK economy in the period before exit day if no deal appears inevitable, on exit day or shortly after.
 This will likely result in a further devaluation of the currency, a decrease in investment as business waits for the effects of no deal to become clear and the demand and supply side effects that may result from any disruption at the border.
 The UK Government will take action to try and reduce these effects, however it is difficult to predict the extent of disruption and how effective Government support will be in addressing this.
 We therefore recommend that all business take necessary steps to prepare for a potential slowdown in UK economic output and a decline in business opportunities in the EU.